miluskapajuelo/MiluskaPajuelo/README.md

 Code, Managment, Learn and participate in tech communities.

-Frontend is my true passion and I really enjoy exploring new & better ways to develop software solutions and quick hacks.
+Frontend is my true passion, where I love exploring new ways to develop software and implementing quick hacks.
+I'm particularly intrigued by generative AI and constantly engage in personal projects to push boundaries and enhance my skills in this dynamic field.
+It's the perfect intersection of creativity and technology that fuels my enthusiasm.

   * I'm instructor in PyLadies Arequipa
   * I'm coordinator in Python Chile.